ChrisCarleton/BottomTime-Core/docs/Sites.md

 {
 	"siteId": "String: A unique ID identifying the dive site in the database.", "owner": "String: Username of the user who created the dive site record.", "score": "Number: Returned when performing searches.
-Indicates how well the document scored as a result candidate."
-	"name": "REQUIRED String: The name of the site.
+Indicates how well the document scored as a result candidate.", "name": "REQUIRED String: The name of the site.
 (Max 200 characters.)", "location": "String: The location, town, city, etc. where the dive site is located.
 (Max 100 characters.)", "country": "String: The name of the country in which the dive site is located.
-(Max 100 characters.)", "description": "String: A free-form description of the site.
+(Max 100 characters.)", "water": "String: One of 'fresh' or 'salt'.", "accessibility": "String: One of 'shore' or 'boat'.", "entryFee": "Boolean: True if the site is a private location where you have to pay to dive there.", "difficulty": "Number: Difficulty rating 1-5.
+1 = Suitable for beginners, 5 = Expert/technical divers only.", "description": "String: A free-form description of the site.
 (Max 1000 characters.)", "tags": [
 		"String: An array of tags to help in searching for dive sites.
 (E.g. deep, drift, good vis, etc.)"